idogabay1/Cassava-Leaf-Disease-Classification/README.md

 In the code file you will find several CNNs.
 You can choose either one you want.
-Among the networks you'll find transfer learning using Resnet18 and CNN we created.
+Among the networks you'll find transfer learning using Resnet18 and CNNs we created.
-In the last section you can find Optuna.
+In the last section you can find code for operating Optuna.

 # References